ahicks92/fastnet/specification.md

 - `b` represents a boolean encoded as a `u8`.
 0 represents false.
 1 represents true.
 No other value is allowed.

-- `s` represents length-prefixed strings of up to 255 bytes, encoded as UTF8.
-The length prefix is 1 byte.  `s` may be followed by a length range in braces, i.e. `s{0, 2}`  The default range is `{1, 255}`.
+- `s` represents null-terminated UTF8 strings.
+It may be followed with a length restriction of the form `{min, max}`.
+The default length restriction is `{1, INFINITY}`.
+Said restrictions are in UTF8 code points.

 - `a` is like `s`, but the string must be ascii.

 - `p` stands for payload, an arbitrary sequence of bytes.  `p` segments will be described further by the specification.
 They are usually the last field of a packet.